nodejs/security-wg/processes/cve_management_process.md

   commonly done by including it in the draft for the announcement that will go out once the associated security releases are available.
 * Once the security announcement goes out:
-  * Use the [Mitre form](https://cveform.mitre.org/) to report the CVE details to Mitre using the `Notify CVE about a publication`.
+  Use the [Mitre form](https://cveform.mitre.org/) to report the
+    CVE details to Mitre using the `Notify CVE about a publication`.
 The link to the advisory will be the for the blog announcing that security releases are available.
 The description should be a subset of the details in that blog.

-    For each CVE listed, the additional data must include the following fields updated with appropriate data for the CVE
+  For each CVE listed, the additional data must include the fields listed below, updated with appropriate data for the CVE.
+  Use `npm run cve_submission_format <report id>` where "report id" is the file number of the report you created in vuln/core/.
+  Once you have created the Mitre-formatted submission data, adjust the "[VERSION]" string from semver range to human-readable, such as the example above.

+  Mitre have requested that we also include the impacted version information in the description when submitting the form as well as in `[VERSION]`.
+So ammend the description accordingly.
+Examples:
+    * Out of bounds (OOB) write in `Buffer.write()` impacting all current versions of Node.js
+    * Unintentional exposure of uninitialized memory in `Buffer.alloc()` in all versions of Node.js 10

 ```
      [CVEID]: CVE-XXXX-XXXX
      [PRODUCT]: Node.js
-     [VERSION]: 8.x+, 9.x+, 10.x+
+     [VERSION]: All versions of Node.js prior to 6.14.4, 8.11.4 and 10.9.0
      [PROBLEMTYPE]: Denial of Service
      [REFERENCES]: Link to the blog for the final announce
      [DESCRIPTION]: Description from final announce
      [ASSIGNINGCNA]: Node.js Foundation
 ```

 * Move the CVE from the Pending section to the Announced section along with a link to the Node.js blog post announcing that releases are available.